 THE ORIGINAL SETUP GUIDE

-What was originally nothing but an ultra-pragmatic, technical setup guide was redesigned to serve both as a simple guide and a greeting to the customer upon opening the box for the first time.
+What was originally an ultra-pragmatic, technical setup guide was redesigned to serve both as a simple guide and a greeting to the customer upon unboxing the product.
 This reinforced the brand identity and product value message.

-This redesign of the printed setup guide became the standard style for the entire line of My Cloud products, and they are still using it today (2+ years later).
+This redesign of the printed setup guide became the standard style for the entire line of My Cloud products, and they are still using it as of this writing (3+ years later).

 THE REDESIGNED SETUP GUIDE

-The final results of this effort decreased the complexity of the cloud setup and better matched the expectations set by the "personal cloud" message of the My Cloud product line.
-When the product hit the shelves and the reviews started coming in, long gone were the comments denouncing the product as just a glorified NAS that was hard to setup and was "not a cloud replacement".
+The final results of this redesign decreased the complexity of the cloud setup and better matched the expectations set by the "personal cloud" message of the WD My Cloud.
+When the product hit the shelves and the reviews started coming in, long gone were the comments denouncing the product as "just a glorified NAS with difficult setup" and was "not a cloud replacement".
 Instead, the feedback about the out-of-box experience was full of quotes like these (from Amazon):

 "I wanted a simple wireless / network backup solution for 2 Mac laptops.
 On reading some of the negative reviews, I was a little nervous about setup, but I can't believe how incredibly easy this was – it was even easier than setting up my iPhone!"